AdobeDocs/graphql-mesh-gateway/src/pages/gateway/local-development.md

 # Local development

+A local development environment for API Mesh for Adobe Developer App Builder allows you to run a local version for development and testing purposes.

+## Initiate a local environment

 The `aio api-mesh:init` command allows you to build a local development environment at the specified location.

 1. Run the following command.